expitau/InfiniteCraftWiki/README.md

 (This corresponds to three recipes, Wind + Earth = Dust, Fire + Earth = Lava, and Fire + Fire = Volcano.
 The costs are the minimal costs for each item.)

 See [data.json](data.json) for the current data, and the bottom of [index.html](index.html) for a way to parse it into a dictionary of recipes and backlinks.

+This project is not owned or operated by neal.fun, nor does it represent the official opinions of neal.fun.